libis/rdm-integration/ddi-cdi.md

 The generated metadata is:

 - Cached for quick retrieval
+- Displayed as a **JSON-LD preview** in the interface
-- Displayed in the interactive **cdi-viewer** (embedded via iframe)
+- Available to open in the **cdi-viewer** (new browser window) for editing and saving to Dataverse
 - Validated against official DDI-CDI SHACL shapes from ddi-cdi.github.io
-- Made available for download or further processing
+- Made available for download as a `.jsonld` file

 ---